Drunk-Santa/Drunk-Santa/README.md

 ## Hi there 👋

-Ah, Christmas can wait—what’s the rush, really?
+Ah, Christmas can wait what’s the rush, really?

 People act like I’m some magical time machine who has to hit every house in one night, but come on, I’m just a guy with a sleigh and way too many cookies.
 And you know what goes great with cookies?
 Whiskey.